Code-Institute-Submissions/p1/README.md

   • Javascript - I used the Javascript to make the registration form more responsive and reactive to the user by making a drop down box appear when the user had completed the form.
 This was done in a seperate Js file.

 ## Features

-### Existing Features

-• Eye catching front page
+- Eye catching front page
-• Information page
+- Information page
+- Information on bands history and what music they had produced
-• Top of page navbar to navigate around the site
+- Top of page navbar to navigate around the site
-• Plenty of media
+- Plenty of media
-• Links to other sites relating to the band
+- Links to other social sites relating to the band
-• Register form to allow users to see if the information has been submitted
+- Register form to allow users to see if the information has been submitted
-• Submit button to submit info
+- Submit button to submit info

 ### Features Left to Implement
-- None
+- redirect user back to main page once form submitted

 ## Tech Used

 ### Some the tech used includes:
-•HTML
-•CSS
-•Javascript
+- HTML
+- CSS
+- Javascript
+- Jquery

 ## Testing